-What does it take to get the perfect family portrait?
-CT Family Photographers have varying opinions on the complete set of ingredients involved.
+CT family photographers have varying opinions on the complete set of ingredients involved.
 After all, taking a good portrait, family or otherwise, is a creative endeavor.
 As creative endeavors go, what works for one person won’t necessarily work for another.
+This is especially true of someone that specializes in newborn photography.
 However, despite the varying schools of thought, there are some core elements which seem to remain the same for family photography in CT and everyone agrees on across the board.

 It’s important that everyone feel at ease for the portrait to come out as natural as possible.
 Not everyone is comfortable in front of the camera so it’s understandable when some of your family members feel a little uptight the first time.
 A good photographer will start by quickly snapping a few photographs in an environment you’re all familiar and comfortable with to get you in the vibe before taking the portrait picture.